AdamUWA/coroner/README.md

 ### Embedding Model

 The embedding model we are using is [mxbai-embed-large](https://ollama.com/library/mxbai-embed-large).
-To install it you can use the following command (from [this](https://ollama.com/library/mxbai-embed-large) page):
+To install it you can use the following command:

 `ollama pull mxbai-embed-large`